benscabbia/x-ray/README.md

 The project makes use of the styles from ghost.css, which is what enables you to quickly scan the page for unexpected styling.
 X-Ray takes Ghost and makes it toggleable by bookmark.
 There is no longer need to refresh the page (or manually remove the style).

 ## Usage:
+*__Note:__ this is the only page where the toggle will not function as expected, as the string matcher will match the code below, causing elements to be incorrectly removed!
+Try it on all your other tabs, and you shouldn't experience any problems!*

 Grab the code below (```x-ray.js```):
 ```javascript